wombelix/git-repo-mgmt/README.md

 ## Contribute

-Please don't hesitate to provide Feedback, open an Issue or create a Pull / Merge Request.
+Please don't hesitate to provide feedback, open an issue, or create a Pull / Merge Request.

 Just pick the workflow or platform you prefer and are most comfortable with.

-Feedback, bug reports or patches to my sr.ht list [~wombelix/inbox@lists.sr.ht](https://lists.sr.ht/~wombelix/inbox) or via [Email and Instant Messaging](https://dominik.wombacher.cc/pages/contact.html) are also always welcome.
+Feedback, bug reports, or patches sent to my sr.ht list [~wombelix/inbox@lists.sr.ht](https://lists.sr.ht/~wombelix/inbox) or via [Email and Instant Messaging](https://dominik.wombacher.cc/pages/contact.html) are also always welcome.

 ## License

-Unless otherwise stated: `MIT`
+Unless otherwise stated: `Apache 2.0`

-All files contain license information either as `header comment` or `corresponding .license` file.
+All files contain license information either as a `header comment` or a `corresponding .license` file.

 [REUSE](https://reuse.software) from the [FSFE](https://fsfe.org/)
-implemented to verify license and copyright compliance.
+is implemented to verify license and copyright compliance.